Lall-091/sql-docs/docs/relational-databases/performance/query-store-hints-best-practices.md

 Re-evaluate your existing Query Store hints strategy in the following cases:

  - After known large data distribution changes.
- - When the service level objective (SLO) of your Azure SQL Database or Managed Instance or virtual machine has changed.
+ - When the resources available to the database change.
+For example, when the compute size of your Azure SQL Database, SQL Managed Instance, or SQL Server virtual machine changes.
  - Where plan fixing has become long-lived.
 Query Store hints are best used for short-term fixes.
  - Unexpected performance regressions.

 ### Broad impact potential

-Query Store hints will affect all executions of the query, regardless of parameter set, source application, user, or result set.
+Query Store hints affect all executions of the query, regardless of parameter set, source application, user, or result set.
 In the case of accidentally performance regression, Query Store hints created with [sys.sp_query_store_set_hints](../system-stored-procedures/sys-sp-query-store-set-hints-transact-sql.md) can be easily removed with [sys.sp_query_store_clear_hints](../system-stored-procedures/sys-sp-query-store-clear-hints-transact-sql.md).

 Carefully load test changes for mission critical or sensitive systems before applying Query Store hints in production.

 ### Forced parameterization and the RECOMPILE hint are not supported

-Applying the RECOMPILE query hint with Query Store hints is not supported when the database option [PARAMETERIZATION is set to FORCED](../../t-sql/statements/alter-database-transact-sql-set-options.md#parameterization_option-).
+Applying the `RECOMPILE` query hint with Query Store hints is not supported when the database option [PARAMETERIZATION is set to FORCED](../../t-sql/statements/alter-database-transact-sql-set-options.md#parameterization_option-).
 For more information, see [Guidelines for Using Forced Parameterization](../../relational-databases/query-processing-architecture-guide.md#forced-parameterization).

-The RECOMPILE hint is not compatible with forced parameterization set at the database level.
-If the database has forced parameterization set, and the RECOMPILE hint is part of the hints string set in Query Store for a query, the Database Engine will ignore the RECOMPILE hint and will apply other hints if leveraged.
-Additionally, starting in July 2022 in Azure SQL Database, a warning (error code 12461) should be issued stating that the RECOMPILE hint was ignored.
+The `RECOMPILE` hint is not compatible with forced parameterization set at the database level.
+If the database uses forced parameterization, and the `RECOMPILE` hint is part of the hints string set in Query Store for a query, the Database Engine ignores the `RECOMPILE` hint and applies other hints if specified.
+Additionally, starting in July 2022 in Azure SQL Database, a warning (error code 12461) is issued stating that the `RECOMPILE` hint was ignored.

 For information on which query hints can be applied, see [Supported query hints](../system-stored-procedures/sys-sp-query-store-set-hints-transact-sql.md#supported-query-hints).